GSA/search-gov-website/developer/drupal-module-troubleshooting.md

 ### Do you have the right module for your Drupal version?

 We have modules for both Drupal 7 and Drupal 8.
 If your site is in Drupal 7, use `usasearch-7.x-5.7`.
-If your site is in Drupal 8, click [View all Releases](https://www.drupal.org/project/usasearch/releases){% external_link %} and select API version `8.x`.
+If your site is in Drupal 8, click [View all Releases](https://www.drupal.org/project/usasearch/releases) and select API version `8.x`.

 ### Have you set up an i14y drawer?